DOMEzero - Upper Jaw Expansion Without a Gap

 Claudia Pinter Claudia Pinter

-Nasal breathing improves sleep, concentration and well-being.
-Mouth breathing, on the other hand, can lead to daytime tiredness, tooth decay and even facial changes.
-This is often caused by the upper jaw being too narrow - modern orthodontics can be used to improve nasal breathing in a targeted manner.
+Nasal breathing improves sleep, concentration, and well-being.
+Mouth breathing, on the other hand, can lead to daytime fatigue, cavities, and even changes in facial structure.
+The cause is often a too-narrow upper jaw — with modern orthodontics, nasal breathing can be specifically improved.

 Read more